anyscale/templates/templates/e2e-dspy-workflow/README.md

 As seen above, we've put our DSPy application logic in the `LLMClient` class.
-We've also passed in some basic resource requests and an autoscaling config.
-Internally, at initialization, each replica will run a copy of the DSPy program after reading in the saved parameters from `param_path` (`configs/deploy_params.json` here).
+We've also passed in some basic configuration for resources and an autoscaling config.
+At initialization, each replica of `LLMClient` will run a copy of the DSPy program after reading in the saved parameters from `param_path` (`configs/deploy_params.json` here).

 The main entrypoint for the app is `construct_app`.

-For serving the fine-tuning model, we simply make use of RayLLM, and our DSPy code will read in the API parameters through `args`
+Our DSPy code will read in the API parameters for the RayLLM service through `args`.

 Let's now go over the Ray Serve config for our DSPy deployment: